ljquirog/scmtd-realtime/README.md

 # sc-transit
-Using the transit app api to get realtime data from users riding Santa Cruz Metro
+Using the gtfs realtime feed to get realtime data from users riding Santa Cruz Metro